UniMath/largecatmodules/README.md

 - pointwise limits and colimits of modules : `Prelims/LModuleColims`
 - pointwise limits and colimits of arities : `Arities/HAritiesColims`
 - quotient monad : `Prelims/quotientmonad`
+- Modularity in the context of a fibration : `Prelims/FibrationInitialPushout`
+- Modularity in the specific context of arities and their representations : `Arities/Modularity`

 The fact that algebraic signatures are representable is already proved in a different setting in the Heterogeneous Substitution System package of UniMaths.